Things to Do When Retired and Bored

 But economic forces are just one factor in the trend of "unretiring," or returning to work.
 A recent study on returning workers found that half of that group misses the intellectual stimulation they get from working, and just over a third feels a lack of purpose in retirement.
 They are, in other words, at loose ends.
 Bored.

 The notion of retirement as a time of leisure is outdated.
 Most older adults want a similar level of engagement and meaning as in their working years.
 This is as it should be.
-From traveling the world to helping people in need, there are a variety of activities that can give you meaning and joy in retirement.
+From traveling the world to helping people in need, there are a variety of activities that can give you meaning and a happy retirement.
 The secret is to plan for leisure and purpose in balanced measure.

 To get a leg up on a happy retirement, start in the years before leaving your job by exploring the interests you want to pursue later in life.